Are your hands feeling cold or numb? You may be experiencing poor circulation. If you’re losing circulation in hands, here’s help.

 Pay attention if your hands or fingers feel cold, there’s swelling, numbness, tingling, difficulty moving your fingers, and pale fingernails.
 Also, make sure your blood is refilling properly; if you squeeze a finger, it shouldn’t take too long to refill.

 As you pay attention to these signs and symptoms, keep in mind the different causes of poor circulation.
 Over 64 million people in the U.S. have circulatory issues, so knowing the underlying cause is essential for treatment.
+In addition to understanding the cause of your poor circulation in your hands, you can take the following actions toward improving the health of your circulation.

 Causes of Poor Circulation

+By understanding your underlying cause of poor circulation you can take the right steps toward improving it.
 One cause of poor circulation in your hands could be atherosclerosis, a condition that blocks arteries and restricts blood flow.
 If you have it, the best way to treat it is with a mix of medicine and lifestyle changes.

 Anemia can also cause circulation problems since the red blood cells that usually carry oxygen won’t be functioning well.
 Depending on the type, doctors may recommend dietary changes, iron supplementation, or blood transfusion.